Updated January 2022

 The above definitions are more similar than different, reflecting the growing maturity of the sales enablement space.
 Foundational to all of these sales enablement definitions is ensuring that sales teams have the right content and knowledge to have effective conversations with customers.

-Sales enablement is a vital part of maintaining healthy, successful sales operations.
-With heightened competition due to lower entry barriers and more empowered buyers, sales enablement saves sales and marketing teams valuable time by keeping them aligned and in tune to content performance.
+With heightened competition due to lower entry barriers and more empowered buyers, sales enablement saves sales and marketing teams valuable time by keeping them aligned and in tune with content performance.

 To adapt to these new expectations, strong sales enablement is not just a nice to have – it’s a competitive necessity.
 Sales reps need to have the right content at the right time in order to keep buyers engaged.